stripe/stripe-cli/README.md

 ### Installation

 The Stripe CLI is built using Go.
-To download the source code, run:
+To download and compile the source code, run:

     $ go get -u github.com/stripe/stripe-cli/...